Kevin Biondi: Early career

 Kevin Biondi started playing football in the Catania youth sector.
 He made his debut in professional football on 25 August 2019, in the 6–3 away victory against Avellino.
 He made 27 appearances and 4 goals.
 In the 2020–21 season he made 20 appearances and scored one goal for Catania.
-On 1 February 2021, he signed a four and a half year contract for Pordenone.
+On 1 February 2021, he signed a four-and-a-half-year contract for Pordenone.
 He made his debut in the 1–2 home defeat on 6 February 2021 against Vicenza.
 On 31 August 2021, Biondi returned to Catania on loan.
 Catania went bankrupt during the season, and Biondi was allowed to return to Pordenone before the 2021–22 season ended.
 On 12 January 2023, Biondi joined Rimini on loan.

+On 8 September 2023, Biondi signed with Virtus Francavilla.

 Style of play

 He has good running, technique, intensity and ability to score.
 He can play as full back, mezz'ala and attacking wing.